 A collaborative CRM aims to improve teamwork and communication by creating a transparent data-sharing environment.
 You build your own CRM for internal purposes or external teams, for instance, partners.
 A collaborative platform is usually equipped with functionality for collective discussions, file sharing, and activity streaming.

 The purpose of analytical CRM tools is to assist with planning.
 Such a platform provides insights, statistics, and analytical data.
-Hence, it should be able to collect and process various data from numerous sources and present it in real time.
+Hence, it should be able to collect and process various data from numerous sources and present it in real-time.

 This type of CRM focuses on automating and streamlining business processes.
 Its goal is to increase work efficiency.
 An operational platform commonly helps to process leads, generates automated messages to customers across channels, and sends follow-ups.

 Despite varying by type and an owner’s requirements, certain features let a digital product fall into the CRM category.
 They are standard across solutions and are necessary to perform such functions as data organization and collecting contacts.
-These features include:
+These must-have features include:

-Depending on your focus, a CRM can have marketing, sales, customer support tools, or a combination of those.
+Depending on your focus, a custom CRM can have marketing, sales, customer support tools, or a combination of those.
 Below, we break down the main CRM features by modules so you can consider how to build a CRM application that makes the most sense for you.

 A CRM can have tools to improve your sales team’s efficiency.
 This is generally achieved by simplifying sales processes, centralizing operations, customer data accuracy improvement, identifying bottlenecks in the sales process, and shortening the overall sales cycle.